dotincorp/dotpad-sdk-guide/Android/2.0.0/README.md

     ```

 ### displayTextData(text:String)
-* This function transcribes plain text and print it to the Dot Pad text area.
+* This function prints braille data in the Dot Pad text area.
 * The braille language follows the language set in the OS.
     ```
     import com.dotincorp.sdk.process.DotPadProcess